adeliasabirova/AR-VR/README.md

 # AR-VR
-A repository for the education
+A repository for the education that consists of homeworks for passed courses.
-Lesson 3 unity & patterns